ayush7788/upm/README.md

 2. remove (to uninstall a package manager)
 3. sync (to sync the repo)
 4. upgrade (to perform full system upgrade)
+5. look (search for a package in repo)

 # Supported Distributions
 At this time only two distros are supported!